sahithyasridhar/fa18-523-65/project-report/report.md

 ## Abstract

-Yelp is quite a useful platform to read and upload reviews for businesses like restaurants.
+Yelp is quite a useful platform for users to read and upload reviews for businesses such as restaurants.
 The main objective of our work is to perform analysis on text reviews to find how well they correlate with star ratings given by users to restaurants.
 It is found that star ratings 1 and 5 are well correlated with textual reviews unlike ratings 2, 3 and 4.
-Our analysis can help users make better decisions by suggesting them to either look at star ratings or go through actual text reviews [@fa18-523-65-www-1].
+Our analysis can help users make better decisions by suggesting them to either look at star ratings or go through actual text reviews before selecting a business for their next visit [@fa18-523-65-www-1].

 ## Introduction

-Users visit Yelp to either look for a restaurant or write a review for one after their visit.
+Users visit Yelp website to either look for a restaurant or write a review for one after their visit.
+Yelp also has reviews and related information for various other businesses as shown later in this project.
 Yelp had 148 million reviews on its website at the end of 2017.
 These reviews are in both text and star rating formats.
-Users also post pictures of food and the restaurant which in turn is used for making decisions.
+Users also post pictures of food and the restaurant which in turn is used by other users for making decisions.
 This is also useful for businesses to improve their services.
 When a restaurant is very popular, it tends to have lot of reviews and in general, a higher star rating.
 In such cases, people are drawn to choose that restaurant if it fits their choice of cuisine, budget and other parameters they might have in mind.
 However, when there are multiple restaurants that are similar, it becomes little difficult to pick one.
 We took a dataset of Yelp reviews and tried to find correlations between text reviews and star ratings.
-We performed additional analysis to show additional patterns in data.
+We performed additional analysis to show various patterns in data.
 The technologies used to perform this analysis is Natural Language Processing and Sentiment Analysis [@fa18-523-65-www-1].

 ## Literature review